xapian/xapian/xapian-applications/omega/docs/newformat.rst

      convert_to_utf8(string, "UTF-16");

-   In this case, ``MyHtmlParser`` will convert the text of the file to UTF-8 if necessary.
+   In this case, ``HtmlParser`` will convert the text of the file to UTF-8 if necessary.

 If you find a reliable external filter or library and think it might be useful to other people, please let us know about it.